RA 1080 Eligibility List: The Complete Guide for Board and Bar Passers in the Philippines

 Is RA 1080 Eligibility Automatically Granted?

 Yes.
 It is conferred “by operation of law” the exact moment your passing board exam results are officially released.
-You do not need to apply to the CSC just to activate your eligibility.
+You do not need to file any application with the CSC just to activate your eligibility — it exists the moment you pass.

 When applying for government employment, any of the following documents serve as valid proof of your eligibility: